-- Reconstruct evolutionary relationships among organisms using phenotypic and molecular data. - Recognize evolutionary forces acting on natural populations, and evaluate their impact. - Interpret biological phenomena in an evolutionary context.
+- Reconstruct evolutionary relationships among organisms using phenotypic and molecular data. - Recognize and evaluate impact of evolutionary forces acting on populations. - Interpret biological phenomena in an evolutionary context.

 Additionally, via activities in this course, you will...

 - Become a creative problem solver - Learn how to model a process - Learn how to design and carry out an experiment, and analyze results - Learn to summarize and communicate your scientific findings